 may support the year.

-Active component and qualifying service is defined below.
+Active component and qualifying service are defined below.

 "Active component of the United States Armed Forces" means active duty services in the United States

 Army, Navy, Air Force, Marine Corps, or the Coast Guard. §59-10-1027(1)(a)

 "The reserve components of the armed forces" are Army National Guard of the US, Army Reserve, Navy

 Reserve, Marine Corps Reserve, Air National Guard of the US, Air Force Reserve, and the Coast Guard Reserve.
 10

 "Qualifying active duty military service" means: pursuant to Utah Code Annotated § 59-2-1901 & 1902.

 "Qualifying active duty military service" means: at least 200 days, regardless of whether consecutive, in any continuous 365-day period of active duty military service outside the state in an active component of the United States Armed Forces or a reserve component of the United States Armed forces, if the days of active duty military service: (a) were completed in the year before an individual applies for this exemption; and (b) have not previously been counted as qualifying active-duty military service for purpose of qualifying for this exemption or applying for this exemption.

 In order for the home or mobile home to qualify for the Active Duty Armed Forces Exemption the active duty or reserve member must be the owner of the home or mobile home as of September 1st of the current year.
 This home or

 mobile home must be the "primary residence" which is defined as real property where an individual resides, including mobile home and manufactured home.